IHE/ITI.Topologies/topologies.md

 ### Message Delivery

-**Message Delivery** refers to a document sharing model where an information source wants to communicate healthcare information to a particular, intended recipient.
+**Message Delivery** refers to a document sharing model where an information source wants to communicate healthcare information to a particular intended recipient.
 In this model, documents are prepared by the source and then need to be communicated and routed to a recipient that consumes them directly.

 This model can be thought of as a direct replacement for email, fax, postal mail, etc. and is often referred to as a "push" model.